 - In a large bowl mix all dry ingredients and whisk to combine evenly

-- Add the softened butter or ghee, maple syrup, and vanilla extract
+- Add the softened butter or ghee, maple syrup, vanilla extract, and egg

 - Stir to combine; this may take time to bring it all together so keep going until it forms a consistent dough